umts/gtfs-react-hooks/README.md

 }

 /**
- * A hook that fetches, parses and periodically refreshes GTFS Realtime data.
+ * A hook that resolves, parses and periodically refreshes GTFS Realtime data.
  *
  * The data is parsed using the gtfs-realtime-bindings library and is returned in the form of a FeedMessage object
  * (see the standard for structure).